MAKIEval: A Multilingual Automatic WiKidata-based Framework for Cultural Awareness Evaluation for LLMs: Introduction

 $\mathrm{iii}$) \textit{evaluation benchmark}: many existing benchmarks rely on manually curated datasets with fixed cultural entities~\cite{schneider-sitaram-2024-m5,nayak-etal-2024-benchmarking}.
 This static design lacks scalability and fails to adapt to emerging or less commonly documented cultural expressions, leading to incomplete assessments.

 To address these limitations, we introduce \framework, an automatic approach for $\mathrm{i}$) open-ended text evaluation, $\mathrm{ii}$) leveraging Wikidata as a language bridge and $\mathrm{iii}$) enabling structured evaluation metrics and scalable, up-to-date evaluation.
-Instead of static benchmarking, \framework is inspired from a human-centric perspective: when humans describe daily life in their own region, they tend to be more detailed (high granularity), mention a wider range of items (high diversity), refer to culturally specific concepts (high culture specificity), and maintain consistent representations across languages (high cultural consensus).
-These four metrics together capture key dimensions of cultural awareness in multilingual generation.
+Instead of static benchmarking, \framework is inspired from a human perspective and prior work: when humans describe daily life in their own region, they tend to be more detailed (high granularity), mention a wider range of items (high diversity), refer to culturally specific concepts (high culture specificity), and maintain consistent representations across languages (high cultural consensus)~\cite{chafe1994discourse,dewaele2003productivity,peters2018vocabulary}.
+For example, when asked about Chinese breakfast, an English speaker unfamiliar with the culture might respond simply “A Chinese eats noodles in the morning,” whereas a Chinese speaker would provide a richer description such as “youtiao (fried dough sticks) with soy milk, jianbing, or millet porridge in winter.”
+This contrast highlights all four dimensions.
+These dimensions have long been discussed in psycholinguistics and linguistics, and they also resonate with recent NLP research on semantic abstraction, coverage, cultural awareness, and cross-lingual consistency.
+In what follows, we draw on this line of work to design four operational metrics that capture cultural awareness in multilingual generation.

-Through comprehensive experiments, we investigate how model origin, prompt language, and the mentioned country affect LLMs’ cultural awareness.
+Building on these metrics, we conduct comprehensive experiments to investigate how model origin, prompt language, and the mentioned country affect LLMs’ cultural awareness.
 We found models align more with culturally related languages and their regions of origin.
-Our contributions are:
+We publicly release our code and data.\footnote{\href{https://github.com/mainlp/MAKIEval}{https://github.com/mainlp/MAKIEval}} Our contributions are:

 $\bullet$ We propose \framework, an automatic framework for evaluating cultural awareness in multilingual text generation, accompanied by four distinct cultural-aware metrics: granularity, diversity, culture specificity, and culture consensus.